lobophf/Omnifood/README.md

 - [jQuery](https://jquery.com/)

 ## Licence
 This project is under the MIT license.
-See the [LICENSE.md] file (./ LICENSE) for more details.
+See the [LICENSE](https://github.com/lobophf/Omnifood/blob/master/LICENSE) for more details.